Neuroplasticity: Origin

 The term plasticity was first applied to behavior in 1890 by William James in The Principles of Psychology where the term was used to describe "a structure weak enough to yield to an influence, but strong enough not to yield all at once".
 The first person to use the term neural plasticity appears to have been the Polish neuroscientist Jerzy Konorski.

-One of the first experiments providing evidence for the neuroplasticity phenomenon was conducted in 1793 by Italian anatomist Michele Vicenzo Malacarne who described experiments in which he paired animals, trained one of the pair extensively for years, and then dissected both.
+One of the first experiments providing evidence for neuroplasticity was conducted in 1793, by Italian anatomist Michele Vincenzo Malacarne, who described experiments in which he paired animals, trained one of the pair extensively for years, and then dissected both.
 Malacarne discovered that the cerebellums of the trained animals were substantially larger than the cerebellum of the untrained animals.
 However, while these findings were significant, they were eventually forgotten.
 In 1890, the idea that the brain and its function are not fixed throughout adulthood was proposed by William James in The Principles of Psychology, though the idea was largely neglected.
 Up until the 1970s, neuroscientists believed that the brain's structure and function was essentially fixed throughout adulthood.

-While the brain was commonly understood as a nonrenewable organ in the early 1900s, Santiago Ramón y Cajal, father of neuroscience, used the term neuronal plasticity to describe nonpathological changes in the structure of adult brains.
+While the brain was commonly understood as a nonrenewable organ in the early 1900s, the pioneering neuroscientist Santiago Ramón y Cajal used the term neuronal plasticity to describe nonpathological changes in the structure of adult brains.
 Based on his renowned neuron doctrine, Cajal first described the neuron as the fundamental unit of the nervous system that later served as an essential foundation to develop the concept of neural plasticity.
-He used the term plasticity in reference to his work on findings of degeneration and regeneration in the central nervous system after a person had reached adulthood, specifically.
-Many neuroscientists used the term plasticity only to explain the regenerative capacity of the peripheral nervous system, which Cajal's conceptual transfer of the term gave rise to a controversial discussion.
+Many neuroscientists used the term plasticity to explain the regenerative capacity of the peripheral nervous system only.
+Cajal, however, used the term plasticity to reference his findings of degeneration and regeneration in the adult brain (a part of the central nervous system).
+This was controversial, with some like Walther Spielmeyer and Max Bielschowsky arguing that the CNS cannot produce new cells.

 The term has since been broadly applied: